 E-governance allows citizen direct participation of constituents in political activities going beyond government and includes E-democracy, E-voting and participating political activity online.
 Discussed below are a few models of E-Governance along with their key specifications and characteristics.

 Know what is E-Governance and its Significance at the linked article.

 Hiller and Belanger’s five-stages and Moon’s five-stage model

 Different stages of e-governance are identified on a certain set of criteria.
 These stages are:

 - Simple information dissemination (one-way communication)- is considered as the most basic form, as it is used for merely disseminating information;

-- Two-way communication (request and response)- is characterised with e-mail system and information and data-transfer technologies in the form of website;
+- Two-way communication (request and response)- is characterised with e-mail system and information and data-transfer technologies in the form of the website;

-- Service and financial transactions- is online services and financial transactions leading to web based self-services:
+- Service and financial transactions- is online services and financial transactions leading to web-based self-services:

 - Integration (both vertical and horizontal)- in this stage the government would attempt inter and intra-governmental integration; and